haiku/website/content/guides/uefi_booting.md

 ## UEFI Booting the Anyboot Image

-Traditionally Haiku has supported boot using a [BIOS](https://en.wikipedia.org/wiki/BIOS) boot system.
+Haiku also supports booting via the traditional [BIOS](https://en.wikipedia.org/wiki/BIOS) boot system.
 See the [regular install instructions](/get-haiku/installation-guide/) if your hardware requires a BIOS boot process.
 Use the instructions on this page should your hardware require a UEFI boot process.
 The instructions are somewhat manual at the present time (R1/beta5), but should be enhanced with a more guided process in the future.

 ### Install Steps